crs4/pydoop/docs/examples/input_format.rst

       }
   }

 With respect to the default one, this InputFormat adds a configurable boolean parameter (``pydoop.input.issplitable``) that, if set to ``false``, makes input files non-splitable (i.e., you can't get more input splits than the number of input files).

-The same code written for MapReduce V2:
+The following code implements the same input format with MapReduce V2:

 .. code-block:: java